 How To Protect Yourself From Viruses, Bacteria & Germs During A Pandemic:

 When you are in public, be vigilant of using public items like water fountains, handrails, doorknobs, gas station pumps, ATM's and keypads!

 2- Wash your hands & practice good hygiene.

 Proper hygiene is essential to the prevention of germs, viruses, and pathogens.
-It is important to wash your hands after touching any public surfaces, before you eat, take vitamins, and also BEFORE and AFTER you use the restroom.
+It is important to wash your hands after touching any public surfaces before you eat, take vitamins, and also BEFORE and AFTER you use the restroom.
 If out in public and have no way of being able to wash your hands, you can use hand sanitizer as the next best thing.
 You can find natural hand sanitizer recipes online that use alcohol, hydrogen peroxide, distilled water & essential oils.
-Just make sure that it has a base of at least 60% alcohol to kill the Coronavirus.
+Just make sure that it has a base of at least 60% alcohol to destroy the Coronavirus.
 Washing your hands and using hand sanitizer can leave your hands dry & cracked.
 Open wounds on your hands make you more vulnerable to viruses & bacteria.
 Make sure to keep your hands hydrated & moisturized by using a natural moisturizer that doesn't contain toxic chemicals.

 You should also brush your teeth 3 times a day, and rinsing your mouth out with a good mouth rinse.
 You can find online recipes to make your own mouth rinse that contain germ-killing medicinal oils like oil of oregano & peppermint oil.
 Make sure to read the directions carefully and research as to what's the best essential oils to kill germs.